richq/scons-android/README.md

     cd site_scons/site_tools
     git clone git://github.com/richq/scons-android.git android

+There are no formal release versions - I keep master usable at all times and push out bug fixes and new features as I discover/need them.

 ## Basic Usage of the AndroidApp function

 Add the tool to the Environment in your SConstruct file and use the AndroidApp